-How to Fix Google Chrome Slow Start-Up
+How to Fix Google Chrome Slow Start-up

-So what causes Google Chrome to take forever to load up?
-It’s been generally accepted that Google Chrome may considerably slow down due to three reasons: Hardware acceleration, third-party extensions, and a folder named “Default” in the Google Chrome directory.
+It's been generally accepted that Google Chrome may considerably slow down due to three reasons: Hardware acceleration, third-party extensions, and a folder named "Default" in the Google Chrome directory.

-Hardware Acceleration.
-Google Chrome comes with a hardware acceleration feature that takes advantage of your computer’s GPU to speed up processes and free up the CPU.
+- Hardware Acceleration.
+Google Chrome comes with a hardware acceleration feature that takes advantage of your computer's GPU to speed up processes and free up the CPU.
 However, in some cases, incompatible drivers cause this feature to run incorrectly, causing Chrome to slow down.
-So, it’s recommended to disable hardware acceleration to fix the slow loading issue.
+So, it's recommended to disable hardware acceleration to fix the slow loading issue.

 Table of Contents: